Smart HPR automatic process selection by material and thickness

 26Click on GR250(A36).
 A processing table should appear in the large window on the right.

-27For each thickness of plate, you can see we have a set of data for Feedrate, and Starttime, which are used in scheduling and NC code, as well as Cost per Start, Cost/Length, and Cost/Hour which are used in the Quoting module.
+27For each thickness of plate, you can see we have a set of data for Feedrate, and Starttime, which are used in scheduling and NC code, as well as Cost per Start, Cost/Length, and Cost/Hour which are used in the Quoting mode.

 28More significantly to us, we see that the Code 1 column contains what was substituted for $PROC_CODE_1$ into the Select Tool Code in Machines, which was then placed in the NC code we saw before.